Sable, three Towers Or, two and one

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Full sail, Open, Between, Point upwards, Azure, Bibliography, Boa, Chevron, Charged, Crest, Cheshire County, Ogee, Party per fess, Created, Cross couped, Quarterly, Affronty, Outlined in sable, Disordered, Dexter, Two, In base, Coat of arms, Sword, Mullet, Personal, Gules, Illuminated, Imaginary, Interpreted, Chief, Mantling, Letter, Hand, Semi-circular, Eight, Ordered, Or, Argent, Without divisions, Quill, Sable, Century XXI, Sinister, Crest and mantling, Freehand, Three, One and Helm.
+Full sail, Open, Between, Watercolor, Proper, Alborán, Sea of, Point upwards, Anchor, Azure, Bibliography, Boa, Chevron, Charged, Cheshire County, Ogee, Party per fess, Created, Cross couped, Quarterly, Outlined in sable, Disordered, Dexter, Two, In base, Coat of arms, Sword, Mullet, Personal, Gules, Illuminated, Imaginary, Interpreted, Chief, Motto, Letter, Hand, Semi-circular, Eight, Ordered, Or, Leather, Argent, Without divisions, Quill, Sable, Century XXI, Sinister, Three and One.

 Dr. Antonio Salmerón y Cabañas,